google/docsy-example/content/en/docs/Getting started/_index.md

 ---
+title: Getting Started
+description: What does your user need to know to try your project?
-categories: ["Examples", "Placeholders"]
+categories: [Examples, Placeholders]
-tags: ["test","docs"]
+tags: [test, docs]
-title: "Getting Started"
-linkTitle: "Getting Started"
 weight: 2
-description: >
-  What does your user need to know to try your project?
 ---

 {{% pageinfo %}}